Abigail Doyle: Career

 In July 2008, Doyle was appointed as an assistant professor of chemistry at Princeton University.
 She was promoted to the rank of associate professor with tenure in 2013, and to full Professor with an endowed chair, the A. Barton Hepburn Professor of Chemistry, in 2017.
 In 2021, she moved to the University of California, Los Angeles, where she holds the Saul Winstein Chair in Organic Chemistry.
 She studies catalysis and physical organic chemistry.

+Doyle advised 2026 Sloan Research Fellow, Erin Stache.

 In 2021 She was selected as one of the Cell Press 50 scientists.